This Post Contains Affiliate Links.Click Here To Read Our Full Disclosure.

-If you’re following our weekends of frozen food in the air fryer, then you will have had some fantastic treats so far.
-We had air fryer frozen sweet potato fries last Saturday, air fryer frozen sweet potato wedges last Sunday and today it is the turn of air fryer frozen breaded mushrooms.
+If you are following our weekends of frozen food in the air fryer, then you will have had some fantastic treats so far.

 We we’re recently recipe testing some mushrooms for an Instant Pot Pressure Cooker recipe (it was our Instant Pot pork chops with mushroom gravy) and Dominic being the mushroom fan in our house, pointed out that we had never done breaded mushrooms in the air fryer and it was a must.

 Dominic used to work as a chef in the pubs in England and breaded mushrooms was a regular thing on the menu.